-Rehearsal for Reality creates theatre and drama-based projects, programs, workshops and trainings that strengthen citizen and collective power for social change.
-Our work brings together practices of applied theatre with principles of conflict transformation and dialogue.
+Rehearsal for Reality is the umbrella association under which I create theatre and drama-based projects, programs, workshops and trainings that strengthen citizen and collective power for social change.
+My work brings together practices of applied theatre with principles of conflict transformation and dialogue.

-We work with community and civic groups, organizers, activists, and school or university groups to create forum theatre events and forum theatre ensembles.
-We develop forum theatre events for community dialogue, and policy theatre events for grassroots civic engagement and policy change.
+I work with community and civic groups, organizers, activists, and school or university groups to create forum theatre events and forum theatre ensembles.
+I develop forum theatre events for community dialogue, and policy theatre events for grassroots civic engagement and policy change.

-We support community partners in developing arts-based engagement and organizing projects that dissect and re-vision strategies for social equity.
-We offer workshops and trainings on equity, justice and inclusion that feature Theatre for Living, Theatre of the Oppressed, playback theatre, and other applied theatre techniques.
+I support community partners in developing arts-based engagement and organizing projects that dissect and re-vision strategies for social equity.
+I offer workshops and trainings on equity, justice and inclusion that feature Theatre for Living, Theatre of the Oppressed, and other applied theatre techniques.

-We make theatre by harnessing community stories for their transformative power.
-We consciously involve people who may not think of themselves as artists or performers in the making of our work.
-In our view, there is an actor and an artist in everyone.
+I make theatre by harnessing community stories for their transformative power.
+I consciously involve people who may not think of themselves as artists or performers in co-creating our work.
+In my view, there is an actor and an artist in everyone.

-We operate across a variety of settings including schools and universities, NGOs, social organizations, community centres, and public spaces.
-We have worked with different groups and communities of people such as migrants, LGBTQ, survivors of gender-based violence, climate activists, social workers and community organizers.
-Our projects are typically carried out with partners and initiatives, educational institutions, and social movements.
+I operate across a variety of settings including schools and universities, NGOs, social organizations, community centres, and public spaces.
+I have worked with different groups and communities of people such as migrants, LGBTQ, survivors of gender-based violence, climate activists, social workers and community organizers.
+My projects are co-created with partners and initiatives, educational institutions, and social movements.
 RfR is based in Czech Republic.
-On an international level, we have run workshops in Moldova, Turkey and Hungary.
+On an international level, I have run workshops in India, Moldova, Hungary, and Turkey.

 Theatre for Living &